Our Training Team

 Sally’s depth of experience comes from a career in social work, counselling and education.
 She has a strong history working with people from trauma backgrounds in the community services sector and working with ATSI and CaLD clients, as well as significant experience working in regional Australia.
 Sally also has extensive experience providing Training and Employee Assistance for a wide range of organisations.

 Leanne has extensive experience in social work, education, and project management with expertise in several areas including AOD & Mental Health and outcome measurement.
 Many of you will know Leanne who has previously worked at WAAMH on several projects.
-She also works on the AOD helpline at the Mental Health Commission.
+She also works part-time as a counsellor in a public alcohol and drug service, working with consumers, family members and other significant others on co-occurring mental health and drug and alcohol issues.

 Amberley has recently moved to Perth from Melbourne where she worked with the Butterfly Foundation, undertaking a three year project in regional Victoria to provide youth focused eating disorder awareness training to communities.
 She is an educator by trade and having spent five years with the Butterfly Foundation has become well versed in the eating disorder arena.
 She also runs a creative writing business.
 Amberley will be one of our facilitators for our eating disorder awareness training.